Lyon-Ynov-Campus/YTrack/subjects/forum/README.md

 #### Posting

-In order for users to interact with the forum, they will able to create posts.
+In order for users to interact with the forum, they will be able to create posts.

 - Only registered users will be able to create posts.
 - Posts that belongs to the registered user can be edited or deleted.